chriskrycho/v4.chriskrycho.com/content/art/poetry-2015-03_reflection-demands.md

         pain and toil, labor and sacrifice
             for—
         mind, like limb
-        like bow-stroke on a violin or
-                brush-stroke on a page
-        is weak by nature, dull, dim, fant for—
+        like bow-stroke on a violin, or brush-stroke on a page is weak by nature: dull, dim, faint for—
         all our faculties, like autumn leaves,
         like ancien régime, or crumbled-down façade,